“As a father has compassion on his children, so the Lord has compassion on those who fear him” (Psalm 103:13).

 “Therefore let us be grateful for receiving a kingdom that cannot be shaken, and thus let us offer to God acceptable worship, with reverence and awe, for our God is a consuming fire.”
 Hebrews 12:28-29 (see also Deuteronomy 4:24)

 The idea of God as fire is not unbiblical, and I’ve found it to be a useful analogy for pondering the melding of love and fear in a believer’s life.
 We all know that fire and straw don’t mix.
 In the presence of fire, straw can’t help but disintegrate.
-Likewise, when a flammable object approaches a blazing fire, the fire can’t help but consume it.
-It’s in a fire’s nature to burn just as it’s in God’s holy nature to consume evil.
+Likewise, when a flammable object approaches a blazing fire, the fire can’t help but destroy it.
+It’s in a fire’s nature to burn just as it’s in God’s holy nature to destroy evil.

 There are those who may struggle with the previous statement—and even become offended—but when evil is committed against us, don’t we want God’s justice?
 When a chill darkness surrounds us, don’t we want light and heat?
 No one rebukes a fire for burning them when they get too close.
 Instead, they give it the proper respect—the fear it deserves.
 In the same way, the one and only God, whose holiness and power far exceeds our own, merits respect, fear, and awe from all those He created and even now sustains with His life and breath (Acts 17:25, in context).